Transfer of credits for communication and language studies

 Substitution of communication and language studies (10 cr)

-• The language studies included in a previous higher education degree (complete or incomplete degree) substitute as such for the communication and language studies in the degree syllabus.
-The substitution must be requested from the Language Centre.
+• The language studies included in a previous Finnish higher education degree (complete or incomplete degree) substitute as such for the communication and language studies in the degree syllabus.
+Substitutions are applied for at the Language Centre and applications are processed by the Kaisa House Student Advice.
 NB!
 Degree programmes are responsible for the transfer of credits for other language studies.
 For example, degree programme in Law is responsible for the transfer of credits for language studies (5 cr) required for the master degree of Laws.
-If you are studying the master degree of Laws, please fill a substitution application regarding one of the language courses mentioned on the degree structure (for instance 20533: Englannin kielen jatko-opinnot, 5 cr).
+If the native language studies of your degree programme are arranged by the faculty, the degree programme is also responsible for transfer of credits for these studies.

 • The studies in the second national language (Swedish/Finnish) required for degrees are assessed on a scale of good, satisfactory and fail.
 Other language studies are assessed on a scale of pass/fail.